Discovering the Onyx Collection: A Journey into Brewing Perfection

 It had this spice-like element/taste to me that I loved.
 I think it came from the Manuka honey, which is known for its smell and bitter flavor (it’s not sweet like regular honey).

-It was truly unlike any coffee I’d had before and it stood out as a favorite for me because of that.
+It was truly unlike any coffee I’d had before; it stood out as a favorite for me because of that.

 At the time of publishing this review, the Panama Creativa Typica Blend Washed is currently sold out, which is a shame because it highlights Typica coffee.